How to Assess your Manufacturing Risk – with FMEA

 Finding that level of acceptable risk

 This is where the product development team will need to make some judgements as to whether the mitigation costs are worth the effort.
+Extreme risks obviously need mitigation.
+Slight risks can probably be safely ignored – no harm, maybe just a warranty claim.

 The need for reasonableness